Hempy49/CV/README.md

 #### Initiative

 I've always been a pro-active person, good at spotting opportunities and finding solutions to problems.
-When I completed my undergrauate degree I was offered a job teaching English in Busan, South Korea.
+When I completed my undergraduate degree I was offered a job teaching English in Busan, South Korea.
 After 3 months of living there, the academy where I worked had to close due to financial difficulties.
 Instead of returning home, I managed to resolve visa complications and found a new teaching job, despite having very few contacts in Korea at that time.

 #### Team player